Browse Natural Resources

 Like many French-Canadian settlers with ties to the Potawatomi, the Brunos were once successful fur traders and trappers.
 Anthony Bruneau was the son of a French settler and an unknown Blackfoot woman from around Browning, Montana.
 Anthony was born in Canada, and family records indicate the Potawatomi may have adopted him.
 Anthony married a woman named Julia, and they had …

-Literally meaning “a shortening of the days,” dgwaget was a time of harvest and final preparation for winter.
+Translated as “the time when plants stop growing,” dgwaget was traditionally a time of harvest and final preparation for winter.
 Food and supplies collected during the warmer months were readied for storage and travel.
-To honor the season and Creator for what was provided, Potawatomi hosted feasts and ceremonies during the Moons of autumn.
-Autumn held more moons than the other seasons …
+Still today, Bodéwadmi honor the season and Creator for what was provided, hosting feasts and ceremonies during the Moons of autumn.
+Within the expansive Great Lakes …

-The final moon of dgwaget was Giwségises.
+The final moon of dgwaget was Giwségises or Hunting Moon.
 Taught at an early age, men were instructed by their fathers and uncles how to use the bow, spear and snare to hunt game large and small.
-Potawatomi used the village orchards that provided beechnuts, acorns and chestnuts in early fall as hunting and trapping grounds for foraging deer, turkey and fox.
-Gifts …
+Potawatomi used the village orchards that provided beechnuts, acorns and chestnuts in early fall as hunting and trapping grounds for foraging deer, turkey …

 Gtegé gises [Planting Moon]